 2. Chupke Chupke (1975)

-The movie that brought back Sanjay Dutt and bromances and gave us the wonderful character of Dr Asthana (one of Boman Irani's finest performance till date).
-I also hold this movie responsible for ruining the song 'dola re' for me!
+The movie that brought back Sanjay Dutt and bromances and gave us the wonderful character of Dr Asthana (one of Boman Irani’s finest performances to date).
+I also hold this movie responsible for ruining the song ‘dola re’ for me!
+Directed by Rajkumar Hirani, the film is rated 8.1 on IMDb.
+You can stream it on Netflix and Amazon Prime Video.

 4. Khoobsurat (1980)

-Rekha is defnitely one of the most versatile actors Bollywood has ever seen.
+Rekha is definitely one of the most versatile actors Bollywood has ever seen.
 As the charming and talkative Manju, Rekha was the life of this movie, and even the songs are such that you get a smile on your face, even when you listen to them for the hundredth time!
+Directed by Hrishikesh Mukherjee, the movie is rated 7.6 on IMDb.
+Stream it on Amazon Prime Video, SonyLIV, and MX Player.

-This is one movie that is flawless on all accounts - wonderful story, expert acting, mesmerizing songs and dialogues that stay with you long after the movie has ended.
+This is one movie that is flawless on all accounts – a wonderful story, expert acting, mesmerizing songs and dialogues that stay with you long after the movie has ended.
 This is a movie that leaves you with a warm feeling in your heart and a new lesson, every time you watch it!
+Starring Alia Bhatt and Shah Rukh Khan, the movie is rated 7.4 on IMDb.
+Stream it on Netflix.

 6. Khoobsurat (2014)

-The movie that had Fawad Khan play a royal prince (and who better than him) and falling in love with the quirky Sonam Kapoor, this was Bollywood's chick flick romance!
-Also, this movie proved that when it comes to playing mothers who are cool af, Kirron Kher takes the trophy!
+The movie that had Fawad Khan play a royal prince (and who better than him) and falling in love with the quirky Sonam Kapoor, this was Bollywood’s chick flick romance!
+Also, this movie proved that when it comes to playing mothers who are cool AF, Kirron Kher takes the trophy!
+Directed by Shashanka Ghosh, the movie is rated 6.4 on IMDb.
+You can stream the movie on Netflix.

-No one presents family troubles of the rich and famous, better than Zoya Akhtar.
-Dil Dhadakne Do proved that when it comes to parental pressure, gender bias, sibling love and cousin revelry, class makes no difference.
-Also the brilliant scene where Farhan Akhtar is the voice of feminism!
+No one presents the family troubles of the rich and famous, better than Zoya Akhtar.
+Dil Dhadakne Do proved that when it came to parental pressure, gender bias, sibling love and cousin revelry, the class makes no difference.
+Also, the brilliant scene where Farhan Akhtar is the voice of feminism!
+The movie is rated 7 on IMDb.
+You can stream it on Netflix.

 Every time you watch this movie, you feel like planning a trip to Goa with your friends.
-This movie proved that between funny dialogues and slapstick gags, the former will always be funnier and something, you'll always always remember! ("Ya toh dosti gehri hai, ya yeh photo 3D hai.")
+This movie proved that between funny dialogues and slapstick gags, the former will always be funnier and something, you’ll always remember! (“Ya toh dosti gehri hai, ya yeh photo 3D hai.”)
+Directed by Farhan Akhtar, the movie stars Aamir Khan, Saif Ali Khan, and Akshaye Khanna in lead roles.
+The movie is rated 8.1 on IMDb and you can stream it on Netflix.

 11. Gol Maal (1979)